hearthforpc-oss/Hearth/README.md

 7. Select **Mirror Files** — this is important, Stream Files will not work
 8. Click Save and let it finish syncing
 9. Google Drive will create a new folder on your PC that looks like a regular drive.
 Look for it under "This PC" in File Explorer — it will show up as a drive letter like G: or F:

+> **Important:** Hearth requires Google Drive to be running whenever you use it.
+If you close Google Drive from the system tray, Hearth will warn you that the Drive folder is unreachable.
+Just reopen Google Drive and Hearth will recover automatically.

 ### Step 2 — Create a shared folder